 At the time, the Department of Agriculture decided to set national standards for any food that can be labeled “organic”.
 This refers to every food product, whether the food is grown in this country or not.

-The federal programs regarding organic gardening and organic foods finally came into effect and ensured that all agricultural products labeled “organic” originate only from farms or other sources certified and accredited by the USDA.
+The federal programs regarding organic gardening and organic foods finally came into effect.
+They ensured that all agricultural products labeled “organic” originate only from farms or other sources certified and accredited by the USDA.

-The economy is now making people look for ways to save money on food bills in addition to trying to live a healthier lifestyle.
+The economy is now making people look for ways to save money on food bills.
+This is in addition to trying to live a healthier lifestyle.
 More and more people are now growing their own foods.

 Organic gardening is now trending as a hobby for some, and a lifestyle for others.
 Growing your own food is one of the easiest ways to live healthily and take care of your body.